Janine Mellor

-Janine Mellor (born 3 May 1980, in Huddersfield) is an English actress.
+Janine Mellor (born 3 May 1980) is an English actress.
 She is best known for playing Kelsey Phillips in BBC One's BAFTA-winning drama Casualty from 2005 to 2009.

 Biography

-Mellor attended at Lepton County Primary School, King James's School at Almondbury and Greenhead College.
+Mellor attended Lepton County Primary School, King James's School at Almondbury and Greenhead College.
 She danced with the Kirkheaton-based Clare Doosey School of Dance.
-She studied at Queen Margaret University College, Edinburgh and graduated from there with an honours degree in acting.
+She studied and trained at Edinburgh’s Queen Margaret University College’s School of Drama and graduated from there with an honours degree in acting.
 Her TV credits include South Riding and Fat Friends.
 From 2005 to 2009 she played the nurse Kelsey Phillips in Casualty.
 In 2013 she played a main role in the theatre play Marriage at the Belgrade Theatre together with Mark Fleischmann.
 Her other theatre credits include The Seagull, Dancing at Lughnasa, and Into the Woods.